• Skip to primary navigation

 NOTE: If there is no foam on the top of your mixture, DO NOT continue with the bread making process.
 Go out and get yourself some fresh yeast before continuing, or you'll end up with a solid brick rather than a delicious loaf.

-• Add all purpose flour, olive oil and kosher salt to the mix.
+• Add all purpose flour, olive oil, kosher salt, and ¾ teaspoon of black pepper to the mix.
 Set your stand mixer to knead on low speed for about 5 minutes.

 NOTE: The dough should begin to come off the side of the bowl easily during this process.
 If it is sticking to the bowl, add more flour about a tablespoon at a time.